 The City of Burlington has a relatively small Council, with only seven members.
 A review of the Council table yields that there is enough room to distance participants around the Council table to allow for 10 participants.
-It is recommended that the 10 participants include, all members of Council, the Clerk, the City Manager, and one member of staff.
-Public delegations will be permitted if the initial phases of the plan are successful, and this item will be fully discussed in a subsequent report in December.
+It is recommended that the 10 participants include, all members of Council, the Clerk, the City Manager, and members of senior staff speaking to reports.
+Total capacity in the chamber has increased to 20 persons, 10 around the Council desk, 8 in the gallery, and two AV Techs.
+Public delegations will be permitted if the initial phases of the plan are successful, and this item will be fully discussed in a subsequent report in February 2022.
 For health and safety measures, members of the public will not be allowed within the dais, the metal partition within the Chambers.